-The Makala Dolphin is a well-built, affordable instrument from one of the top names in entry-level ukes.
+The Makala Dolphin is a decent, affordable instrument from one of the top names in entry-level ukes.
 Here are my main takeaways:

 - The Dolphin’s build quality isn’t flawless, but it’s better than a lot of other ukes in this price range

 - The playability on my Dolphin uke was pretty good, although some players might find themselves wishing the action (string height) was a little lower

 - The MK-SD sounds nice for a budget uke, but the laminated top and heavy plastic back result in a tone that is a bit less robust than some of Kala’s other budget offerings

-The MK-SD’s build quality is very good considering the price.
-It’s better than many ukes I’ve seen in this price range and far superior to the super cheap ukes you’ll find on Amazon for $20 to $30.
+The MK-SD’s build quality is reasonably good considering the price.
+It’s better than many ukes I’ve seen in this price range and far superior to the super cheap ukuleles you’ll find on Amazon for $20 to $30.

 The uke I tested for this review is in line with what I’ve come to expect from Kala, which is good quality at a reasonable price.
 The important stuff was all there: Straight neck, even fretwork, and decent playability.

 The detail work is surprisingly clean for a uke of this price, but it’s not flawless.
 There were a few minor imperfections here and there, but these issues were purely cosmetic and don’t affect tone or playability.

 One small issue I have with the Dolphin is the tuners.
 They work fine, but they have loose plastic washers on the top of the headstock that can occasionally vibrate when certain notes or chords are played.
 This is a small issue and it only happened occasionally on my uke, but it’s still worth noting.

 The bright “Candy Apple Red” finish was rich, deep, and uniform.
-Even though I prefer ukes with a more traditional look and finish, if you want something with a bit more flash may like the Dolphin’s bold color options.
+Even though I prefer ukes with a traditional look and finish, I think may folks will like the Dolphin’s bold color options.